-- Peripheral Nervous System
+Peripheral Nervous System

+>

-The central nervous system contains the brain and the spinal cord while the peripheral nervous system centers include nerves that are enclosed with bundles of long fibers and axons.
+> The central nervous system contains the brain and the spinal cord while the peripheral nervous system centers include nerves that are enclosed with bundles of long fibers and axons.
 Through the axons, every part of the body gets connected.

+>

-The Central Nervous system consists of:
+> The Central Nervous system consists of:

+>

-- The forebrain: It comprises of the cerebrum, hypothalamus, and thalamus.
+> - The forebrain: It comprises of the cerebrum, hypothalamus, and thalamus.
 The largest part of the brain is the cerebrum.
 Thinking, perceiving, controlling motor function, receiving and processing information and understanding language are the main functions done by this section of the brain.Also, the sexual development and emotions functions are attached to the forebrain.

-- The Midbrain: It is situated between the hypothalamus and thalamus.
-The brain step is associated with midbrain.
+> - The Midbrain: It is situated between the hypothalamus and thalamus.
+The brain stem is associated with midbrain.
 Auditory and visual responses are controlled by midbrain.

-- The Hindbrain: The medulla, pons, and cerebellum are together tied in the hindbrain.
+> - The Hindbrain: The medulla, pons, and cerebellum are together tied in the hindbrain.
 Interconnections of different parts of the brain’s surface that helps to accommodate neurons and connect them to spinal column are done by the Hindbrain.

+>

-The peripheral nervous system consists of:
+> The peripheral nervous system consists of:

+>

-- Autonomic Nervous System: This system works without the person’s effort.
+> - Autonomic Nervous System: This system works without the person’s effort.
 The system helps to relay impulse from central nervous system to smooth muscles and involuntary organs such as your heart, lungs etc. Also, it prepares the body against any violent attack or abnormal conditions such as high body temperature during a fever or high rate of breathing and blood pressure after a strenuous exercise.